mossbanay/Psychology-3-4/Glossary.md

 Controlled processes are processes that require total concentration and selective attention.

+### Critical period
+##### See also sensitive period

+A critical period is a specific period in development which an organism is most vulnerable to the deprivation or absence of certain environmental stimuli or experiences.

 ### Daydreaming
 ##### See also altered state of consciousness